Who has delivered these changes?

-The process of planning and implementing the new academic year structure has been overseen by a Project Implementation Group, which has met monthly in 2015-16.
+The process of planning and implementing the new academic year structure has been overseen by a Project Implementation Group.

 The Group was chaired by the Pro-Vice-Chancellor Education and Students, and included representatives from each Faculty, from Professional Services, and from the Students’ Union sabbatical officers.

 Assessment structures have been designed by the academic staff involved in teaching and managing the programmes of study.

 Students have been, and will continue to be, consulted on these changes through Course Representatives and the Students’ Union.